 Tanglewood Festival of Lights

-Returning for 2022 is Tanglewood’s popular Holiday Gift Village.
+Returning for 2023 is Tanglewood’s popular Holiday Gift Village.
 Located in the Red Barn (about halfway through the lights route), the village features dozens of exhibitors selling holiday crafts, specialty food items, ornaments, and other handmade gifts.
-The village is also where you’ll find S’moresville, open nightly until 10 p.m.
+This is also where you’ll find S’moresville, open nightly until 10 p.m.
 Sponsored by Lowes Foods, S’moresville lets visitors purchase roasting sticks with either marshmallows or s’more kits on-site.
 (Outside marshmallows and roasting sticks aren’t allowed, FYI.)